 For people who are premenopausal, it is best if healthcare professionals do the test between day 7 and day 10 of the individual's mensuration cycle.

 People should remember to remove metal jewelry before an MRI.

 There are no specific medical instructions on how to prepare for a breast MRI.

-What to expect during the procedure
+What to expect

 A technician or nurse will then help guide the body and breasts into the correct position, often using a pillow or prop for support.
 These aids also help prevent movement during the scan.